easierdata/Hot-Cold-Simulation/README.md

 - **Special Thanks:**
   - I would also like to extend a heartfelt thanks to my close friends, who always pushed me to go further and learn more.

-We also appreciate the broader geospatial science community for their continuous engagement and encouragement.
+I also appreciate the broader geospatial science community for their continuous engagement and encouragement.
 Your enthusiasm drives the ongoing improvement of this project.